 Kids Wool Clothing

 And you can bet that I have also gotten my son into the wool wagon.
-He was a little resistant at first, but he now pulls out his wool clothes more than anything else in his closet.
+He was a little resistant at first, but he now pulls out his wool clothes more than anything else in his closet and is on a quest to wear some piece of wool for the entire year.
 Granted wool clothing is a bit expensive for kids so I can understand why not everyone makes the jump into this arena.
 However I will say that having a few basics like thermals, a couple of t-shirts and a sweater will go a long way.
 We also LOVE wool socks which are a must when backpacking.
 If buying new is too pricey for you, check out Poshmark or online wool groups as people are always selling their outgrown wool.

 I love the long johns/pajamas from Iksplor (use this code for 20% off: NOBACKHOME20).
 We have the dark blue and they actually work well as just a regular long sleeve as well as a good base layer his other clothes or as pajamas.
 I love that they have thumb holes which helps with keeping his layers in place.
 If they had more options for kids, I would buy all my wool from Iksplor as their products are high quality and durable.